pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20160511-OnPremCred-635986044333885879.md

-# PnP Unit Test report for OnPremCred on Saturday, April 16, 2016 #
+# PnP Unit Test report for OnPremCred on Wednesday, May 11, 2016 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##